See Credit Details Below

-- How to choose a transaction structure: Navigating the world of mergers and tender offers
+- Choose a transaction structure: Navigating the world of mergers and tender offers

-- Special considerations when doing cross-border deals, including the effect of the 2017 tax reforms
+- Recognize special considerations when doing cross-border deals, including the effect of the 2017 tax reforms

-- The critical importance of pre-deal documents, such as confidentiality agreements
+- Understand the critical importance of pre-deal documents, such as confidentiality agreements

-- The nuts and bolts of definitive agreements – representations and warranties, covenants, conditions and indemnification provisions
+- Recite the nuts and bolts of definitive agreements – representations and warranties, covenants, conditions and indemnification provisions

-- How to launch or defend against a hostile deal or an activist hedge fund
+- Launch or defend against a hostile deal or an activist hedge fund

 The program is geared to attorneys in private practice or in-house corporate counsel who seek a practical overview of key issues that arise in the most common types of corporate transactions.
 This is a full overview of all the skills you need to structure a transaction, draft preliminary and definitive agreements and perform the appropriate due diligence.

 Prerequisites: An interest in mergers & acquisitions.Advanced Prep: None